htrajan/ht-drawsteel/Draw Steel Rules.md

 - **Project Roll Characteristic:** Might, Reason, or Intuition
 - **Project Goal:** 450
 - **1st Level:** You gain a +1 bonus psychic damage to abilities that use the blade.
 This bonus is increased to +3 against winded targets.
 The first time you cause an enemy to become winded in an encounter, you gain 10 Temporary Stamina.
 - **5th Level:** You gain a +2 bonus psychic damage to abilities that use the blade.
 This bonus is increased to +6 against winded targets.
-When you cause an enemy to become winded with an attack made with the blade, the attack gains `(SURGE)(SURGE)`.
+When you cause an enemy to become winded with an attack made with the blade, the attack gains `⚡⚡`.
 - **9th Level:** You gain a +3 bonus psychic damage to abilities that use the blade.
 This bonus is increased to +9 against winded targets.
 You gain an edge on attacks against winded targets made with the blade.

 #### ICEMAKER MAUL